AgoraIO-Community/UnityTokenPrefab/README.md

 # UnityTokenPrefab
-A low code prefab helps to get and renew tokens for RTC and RTM engine
+A low code prefab helps to get and renew tokens for RTC and RTM engine.
+Note that the RTM code is commented out.
+Uncommit to use with RTM.